Project Type Migrator

-References to request types for project, issue, and so on
+References to request types such as projects and issues

 If the migrator cannot locate these objects in the destination instance, then it drops the references and writes a warning message into the migrator log file.
 The migrator report contains information about the resolution (or loss) of each entity association.